 Quitting can make a big difference.
 A review of studies found that HDL levels increase by as much as 30 percent just after three weeks of stopping smoking.

 As strong as the argument to quit smoking is, it’s rarely easy to do.
 Dr. Chokshi says the key is to devise a personal strategy by understanding and addressing the reasons you smoke.
-Here are 22 ways to help you get started.

 - Dana Hunnes, PhD, senior dietitian at the Ronald Reagan UCLA Medical Center and professor at the Fielding School of Public Health in Los Angeles